GevorgAUA/Picsart_SET_Task/README.md

 **Description:**

-This project is a completed task automation framework built using Selenium WebDriver and TestNG.
-It aims to provide a robust and maintainable solution for automating web-based applications.
+This project is a completed task which automates an e2e scenario using java, selenium webdriver and testNG.

 **Features:**